I hate bio sheets, so I’m taking a page from the apostle Paul’s in 2 Corinthians:

 “So, that’s all you really need to know.
 I’m simply Jim, a writer saved by grace.”

 If you’re a conference director and you want me for a keynote address, please use the “intro” above.
-If you need a blurb for your brochure, here’s an idea:
+If you need a blurb for your brochure, here are a couple ideas:

 Jim is an award-winning author of over 20 books and 2,000 articles, who has spoken across the United States and overseas.
 He has served as an editor and editorial director at Wesleyan Publishing House, an editor with the American Bible Society, taught writing at Taylor University for 15 years, and has guest-lectured at Liberty, Regent and other universities.
 He is currently writing and speaking full-time as well as editing for ACW Press and other clients.
 His most important roles, however, are being a child of God, husband, dad and “papaw.”

 If you’re conducting a background check—or have a serious case of insomnia—here are some more details, but seriously, I’d love it if you stuck to my introduction above.

 I’ve won awards for four of my books (Campus Life “Book of the Year” and “Retailers Choice Award”) and for reporting and editing (five Evangelical Press Association awards), as well as an “Amy” award for writing in the general market.
 I was also honored with an “Alumnus of the Year in Literature” from Indiana Wesleyan University.
 (Go Wilcats!)

 My articles have been published by Christianity Today, Decision, Focus on the Family, Guideposts, Leadership, Ministry Today, Rev., Today’s Christian Woman, The Upper Room, USAToday, The Whittenberg Door, War Cry and many more.

 I’m a graduate of Indiana Wesleyan University (1974) and took post graduate work at Ball State University’s School of Journalism and Purdue University’s School of Communications.
 I also have a PhD in paralinguistics—but only because a friend bought it as a Christmas gag gift from a diploma mill.

 Most important, I’m married to the Rev. Lois who has served as a pastor and chaplain, have two adult children in ministry and five adorable grandchildren.

 For even more on moi, visit Infrequently asked questions.
 (You really need to do something for that insomnia!)